Do you know a woman who is being abused? A legal rights handbook

 Orders for women on reserve

 First Nations women living on reserve can have a hard time getting some family court orders enforced.
 This is because different laws can apply on reserve lands.
 For example, the Ontario law on exclusive possession does not apply on reserve lands.
 Each First Nation might pass its own laws about family property rights.
 If they do not, there is a federal law about how to divide the value of a family home on a reserve and who can live in the home.
-See, Helplines for more information.
+See Issues affecting Indigenous women.